-A: I purchased the Orange Holiday SIM Card online at Amazon before I left the US.
+A: I purchased the Orange Holiday SIM Card online on Amazon before I left the US.
 Conveniently, you can top it up online.
 In France, you can also buy this card at an Orange store (there isn’t one in Chamonix, at least last I knew.
 You may also find SIM cards at a Tabac shop in Chamonix.
-I found one for my teenager at the Tabac near the Aiguille du midi lift.
+I found one for my teenager at the Tabac near the Aiguille du midi lift (near Bluebird Cafe).

 Q: How do you find out the weather each day while on the Tour?